jwmerrill/jwmerrill.github.io/_posts/2018-11-19-algebraic-law-of-sines.md

 ### Properties of the wedge product

 Let's review what the wedge product is, since it's probably less familiar than the dot product.
-Geometrically, the wedge product of two vectors represents the area of the parallelogram spanned by the two vectors{%marginnote 'dot-product-relationship' """There is a similar interpretation of the dot product as the area of a parallelogram discussed in [Geometry, Algebra, and Intuition](/2017/02/28/geometry-algebra-intuition/): instead of forming a parallelogram from the two vectors directly, the parallelogram is formed from a copy of one of the vectors rotated by 90 degrees, and an unrotated copy of the other vector.
+Geometrically, the wedge product of two vectors represents the area of the parallelogram spanned by the two vectors{%marginnote 'dot-product-relationship' """There is a similar interpretation of the dot product as the area of a parallelogram discussed in [Geometry, Algebra, and Intuition](/2017/02/28/geometry-algebra-intuition/): instead of forming a parallelogram from the two vectors directly, the parallelogram is formed from one of the vectors and a copy of the other rotated 90 degrees.
 I'll say more about the connection between these products another time."""%}:

 <figure class="mainfig">
   <img alt="Wedge product of a and b represented as a parallelogram" src="/img/algebraic-law-of-sines/wedge.png"